A proof of Generalized Connected Wedge Theorem: Introduction

-Similar to previous works, we assume throughout that: (i) the bulk spacetime $M$ satisfies the null energy condition; (ii) the HRRT surface can be found by a maximin procedure; (iii) the spacetime is AdS-hyperbolic (i.e., the conformally compactified spacetime, comprising the bulk and its conformal boundary, admits a Cauchy slice); and (iv) the bulk region under consideration contains no singularities.
-Furthermore, we assume that the global boundary state is pure.
+\begin{assumption} We assume throughout that: \begin{enumerate} \item The bulk spacetime $M$ satisfies the null curvature condition \eqref{eq:NEC}; \item HRRT surfaces can be found via a maximin procedure; \item The spacetime is AdS-hyperbolic (the conformal compactification $\overline{M}=M \cup \partial M$ admits a Cauchy slice); \item The spacetime region between some Cauchy slice preceding $\ew(V_1\cup V_2)$ and some Cauchy slice following $\ew(W_1\cup W_2)$ is singularity-free. \item The global boundary state is pure, ensuring that a boundary region $V$ and its causal complement $V'$ share the same HRRT surface. \end{enumerate} \end{assumption}